MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 ## Overview

-In part 2, you learn to update your pop-up menu to not show the static stars image you had before, but to replace that image with a title and a standard HTML button.
-That button, when selected, passes that stars image, which is embedded in the Extension, to the content page.
-That image, is inserted into the active browser tab.

-*   Extension technologies covered in this guide
+This tutorial covers the following extension technologies.
-    *   Injecting JavaScript libraries into Extension
+*   Injecting JavaScript libraries into extension
-    *   Exposing Extension assets to browser tabs
+*   Exposing extension assets to browser tabs
 *   Including content pages in existing browser tabs
 *   Having content pages listen for messages from pop-ups and respond

+You will learn to update your pop-up menu to replace your static starts image with a title and a standard HTML button.
+That button, when selected, passes that stars image, which is embedded in the extension, to the content page.
+That image, is inserted into the active browser tab.
+Follow the below steps for further details.

-## Remove the image from the pop-up and replace it with a button
+1. Remove the image from the pop-up and replace it with a button

 First, update your `popup.html` file with some straight forward markup that displays a title and a button.
 You program that button shortly, but for now, just include a reference to an empty JavaScript file `popup.js`.
 Here is update HTML.